axelpale/affineplane/docs/API.md

 ## [affineplane](#affineplane).[helm3](#affineplanehelm3).[rotateBy](#affineplanehelm3rotateby)(tr, radians)

 Rotate image of the transform by the given radians around z-axis.
-This changes the direction of the translation but preserves the scaling and rotating effects as well as the translation along z.
+This rotates the direction of the translation but preserves the scaling and rotating effects as well as the translation along z.